 Tokenization is the act of taking a sentence or phrase and splitting it into smaller units of language, called tokens.
 It is the first step of document indexing in the Meilisearch engine, and is a critical factor in the quality of search results.

-Breaking sentences into smaller chunks requires understanding where one word ends and another begins, making tokenization a highly complex and language-dependant task.
-MeiliSearch's solution to this problem is a modular tokenizer that follows different processes, called pipelines, based on the language it detects.
+Breaking sentences into smaller chunks requires understanding where one word ends and another begins, making tokenization a highly complex and language-dependent task.
+Meilisearch's solution to this problem is a modular tokenizer that follows different processes, called pipelines, based on the language it detects.

-When you add documents to a MeiliSearch index, the tokenization process is handled by an abstract interface called an analyzer.
-The analyzer is responsible for determining the primary language of each field based on the scripts (e.g. Latin alphabet, Chinese hanzi, etc.) that are present there.
-Then, it applies the corresponding pipeline to each field.
+When you add documents to a Meilisearch index, the tokenization process is handled by an abstract interface called the tokenizer.
+The tokenizer is responsible for splitting each field by writing system (for example, Latin alphabet, Chinese hanzi).
+It then applies the corresponding pipeline to each part of each document field.

 We can break down the tokenization process like so:

-- Go back over the documents field-by-field, running the corresponding tokenization pipeline, if it exists
+- Go back over the documents part-by-part, running the corresponding tokenization pipeline, if it exists

 Pipelines include many language-specific operations.
-Currently, we have two pipelines:
+Currently, we have four pipelines:

 - A specialized Chinese pipeline using Jieba (opens new window)

-For more details, check out the feature specification (opens new window).
+For more details, check out the tokenizer contribution guide (opens new window).